-(1) 1 An Board of Examiners is designated for the necessary decisions concerning admission to the Master's programme as well as for the organisation and carrying out of the Master's Examination.2 In accordance with these rules, the Board of Examiners carries out the examination procedure and, except for each members' own respective examinations and assessment thereof, makes all necessary decisions.
-3The committee consists of a Chairperson and two further members; the Chairperson and the other members each have a substitute representative.
-4 The Faculty Committee of the Faculty for Biology, Chemistry and Geosciences from the circle of professors (Art.
+- (1) An Board of Examiners is designated for the necessary decisions concerning admission to the Master's programme as well as for the organisation and carrying out of the Master's Examination.
+In accordance with these rules, the Board of Examiners carries out the examination procedure and, except for each members' own respective examinations and assessment thereof, makes all necessary decisions.
+The committee consists of a Chairperson and two further members; the Chairperson and the other members each have a substitute representative.
+4 The Faculty Committee of the Faculty for Biology, Chemistry and Earth Sciences elects the members of the Board of Examiners and their substitute representatives for a five year term from among the instructors (Art.
 2 Abs.
 1 Satz 1 Nr.
-1)

-Bayerisches Hochschulpersonalgesetz) elects the members of the Board of Examiners and their substitute representatives who are involved in teaching the programme of study for a five year term.
-5 One acting representative each can be named as an external member from the Faculty of Applied Computer Science at the University of Augsburg and from the Faculty of Geosciences at the University of Würzburg.
-6 The Board of Examiners elects its own Chair and a Deputy Chair from among its members.

-- (2) 1The Board of Examiners has a quorum when a majority of members who are entitled to vote are present after all members have received an invitation at least three days ahead of that date.
-2 The Committee shall decide with the majority of votes cast in meetings.
-3 Abstentions, secret ballots and transfer of voting rights are not allowed.4 In the event that a vote is tied, the Chair shall have the casting vote. - (3) 1The Chair of of Examiners ensures that the provisions of the present regulations are adhered to.
-2 The Chair sends out invitations to the meetings of the Board of Examiners and chairs all discussions and resolutions of the Board of Examiners.
-3 Instead of the Board of Examiners, the Chair has the power to make urgent decisions alone.
-4 The Chair must immediately inform the other members of the Board of Examiners hereof, at the latest, by the next meeting.
-5In addition, unless specified to the contrary in these statutes, the Chair can transfer the execution of incumbent revocable tasks to members of the Board of Examiners.
-6 The Chair can delegate tasks. - (4) The Board of Examiners reports regularly to the Faculty Committee about the development of examinations and the duration of the programme and makes suggestions concerning reforms and changes in the Examination and Study Regulations. - (5) 1The Board of Examiners records in writing all necessary measures in accordance with these statutes, including explanatory statements and applicable legal background.
-2 The President enacts appeal notification after having heard the Board of Examiners.
+1 and 2 Bayerisches Hochschulpersonalgesetz) in the Faculty of Biology, Chemistry and Earth Sciences who are involved in teaching the programme of study.
+One acting representative each can be named as an external member from the Faculty of Applied Computer Science at the University of Augsburg and from the Faculty of Geosciences at the University of Würzburg.
+The Board of Examiners elects its own Chair and a Deputy Chair from among its members. - (2) The Board of Examiners has a quorum when a majority of members who are entitled to vote are present after all members have received an invitation at least three days ahead of that date.
+The Committee shall decide with the majority of votes cast in meetings.
+Abstentions, secret ballots and transfer of voting rights are not allowed.
+In the event that a vote is tied, the Chair shall have the casting vote. - (3) The Chair of of Examiners ensures that the provisions of the present regulations are adhered to.
+The Chair sends out invitations to the meetings of the Board of Examiners and chairs all discussions and resolutions of the Board of Examiners.
+Instead of the Board of Examiners, the Chair has the power to make urgent decisions alone.
+The Chair must immediately inform the other members of the Board of Examiners hereof, at the latest, by the next meeting.
+In addition, unless specified to the contrary in these statutes, the Chair can transfer the execution of incumbent revocable tasks to members of the Board of Examiners.
+The Chair can delegate tasks. - (4) The Board of Examiners reports regularly to the Faculty Committee about the development of examinations and the duration of the programme and makes suggestions concerning reforms and changes in the Examination and Study Regulations. - The Board of Examiners records in writing all necessary measures in accordance with these statutes, including explanatory statements and applicable legal background.
+The President enacts appeal notification after having heard the Board of Examiners.